hahnec/plenopticam/README.rst

 * executable:
     1. download bundled apps_ for macOS_, Win_ or Linux_
     2. extract archive
+    3. run executable (may take a while on first start-up)
-    3. run app to open up the user interface (see below)
+    4. user interface will show up (see below)

 |